West Bank: Israeli garbage disposal

 Unlike the data available for sewage treatment within Israel, the Israeli Water Commission refuses to provide public reports on 15 million cubic metres of sewage flowing from Israeli settlements in the West Bank.
 It claims 75% is treated adequately but independent Israeli studies (2000) suggest that only 6% met Israeli treatment standards, while 48% was either not treated adequastely or discharged raw.
 Since then some improvements have been implemented.

 The landfill near Al-Jiftlik in the Jericho Governorate, built on absentee Palestinian property without planning or an environment impact analysis, is for the exclusive use of waste, 1,000 tons per day, produced by Israeli settlements and cities within Israel.
 Palestinians are restricted to 3 landfills, and permits for more have been denied unless the sites can be used to dump settlement garbage.
 Even if a permit is given without this agreement, settler waste under military escort is still dumped there.

-Israel has been accused of engaging in ‘warfare ecology’ in the West Bank.
+Israel has been accused of engaging in 'warfare ecology' in the West Bank.
 In response to local opposition in Israel to waste treatment plants and the high cost of meeting stringent environment laws in that country.
-It has been argued that Israel had used the area of the West Bank as a ‘sacrifice zone’ where its waste can be dumped."
+It has been argued that Israel had used the area of the West Bank as a 'sacrifice zone' where its waste can be dumped."

 Many waste treatment facilities in the West Bank were built for processing waste generated inside Israeli sovereign territory, according to B'Tselem, Israel's leading human rights organization for monitoring the West Bank.
-At least 15 waste treatment plants operate in the West Bank and most of the waste they process is brought over from within the Green line inside Israel proper.
-Of these 15 facilities, six process hazardous waste, including infectious medical waste, used oils and solvents, metals, batteries and electronic industry byproducts, and one facility that processes sewage sludge.

 The Israel government requires no reporting by these West Bank facilities of the amount of waste they process or the risks they pose to the local population, and applies less rigorous regulatory standards to these facilities than it does to solid waste treatment facilities in Israel.
-B'Tselem, Israel's leading independent human rights organization for monitoring human rights in the West Bank, has observed that "any transfer of waste to the West Bank is a breach of international law which Israel is dutybound to uphold" because according to international law "an occupied territory or its resources may not be used for the benefit of the occupying power’s own needs."
+B'Tselem has said that "any transfer of waste to the West Bank is a breach of international law which Israel is dutybound to uphold" because according to international law "an occupied territory or its resources may not be used for the benefit of the occupying power's own needs."
 Experts have also warned that some of these facilities are garbage dumps that endanger the purity of the mountain aquifer, which is one of the largest sources of water in the region.